Philharmonia MMSF Instrumental Fellowship Programme

 Our long-running programme supports young orchestral musicians at the start of their career.

-The Philharmonia MMSF Instrumental Fellowship Programme (formerly the Martin Musical Scholarship Fund) has given support to young musicians since 1968.
-Its anonymous founder and subsequent donors and supporters over the years have provided funding to enable exceptionally talented instrumental students to bridge the difficult gap between full-time study and professional status.
+The Philharmonia MMSF Instrumental Fellowship Programme (formerly the Martin Musical Scholarship Fund) has supported young musicians since 1968.
+Over the years, donors and supporters have provided funding to enable exceptionally talented instrumentalists to bridge the difficult gap between their studies and entering the profession.

 “The Fellows have wonderful mentors from the Orchestra and receive regular coaching from them, with an emphasis on orchestral repertoire.
 This has given us the chance to gain in-depth knowledge on orchestral music, beyond the more soloist-oriented focus of typical instrument teaching.”